 If you're looking for more options, check out our recommendations for the best wireless Bluetooth earbuds, the best noise cancelling earbuds, and the best Anker headphones.

-The Anker Soundcore Liberty 4 NC Truly Wireless and the OnePlus Buds 3 Truly Wireless are found in the same wallet-friendly price bracket.
-In some ways, they have a similar performance, like sharing a comfortable and well-built design, as well as having excited sound profiles that can be customized in their respective companion apps.
+The Anker Soundcore Liberty 4 NC Truly Wireless and the OnePlus Buds 3 are found in the same wallet-friendly price bracket.
+In some ways, they have a similar performance.
+Both headphones have comfortable and well-built designs, and sound profile customization options in their respective companion apps.
 That said, the Anker have a better overall noise isolation performance and longer continuous battery life, while the OnePlus' integrated mic can capture your voice more clearly, even in noisy environments.

 The Anker Soundcore Liberty 4 NC Truly Wireless are better earbuds than the EarFun Air Pro 3 True Wireless.
 The Anker last longer on a single charge, leak less volume at high volumes, and have more available features via their companion app, like 3D surround sound.
 Their ANC also blocks out more bass-range background noise, like rumbly bus engines, making them better suited for commuting and travel.
 However, the EarFun have a better integrated microphone.
 You sound clearer over a call, though still a little thin, and it does a slightly better job of separating your voice from background noise as well.